 - How to create a more inclusive society that supports people with disability to be independent and live free from violence, abuse, neglect and exploitation.

-The DRC has held a number of Public Hearings around Australia on various settings in which people with disability may have been subjected to mistreatment.
-Details about future public hearings and the arrangements in place for people who want to attend and/or provide evidence can be found on the DRC schedule website page.
+The DRC held a number of Public Hearings around Australia on various settings in which people with disability may have been subjected to mistreatment.

-The DRC also collects evidence through responses to Issues Papers that it publishes periodically.
-So far there are Issues Papers on:
+The DRC also collected evidence through responses to Issues Papers that it had published.
+Issues Papers included:

 - The experiences of Culturally and Linguistically Diverse (CALD) People with Disability